promatia/acts/act_proposals/economy.md

 #### Segment 2: Board Positions
 The board shall consist of:
 - 2 representatives from the Ministry of Software
-- Up to 2 appointed staff of the Ministry of Finance
+- Up to 2 appointed staff of the Ministry of the Economy
-- Minister of Finance
+- Minister of the Economy
-- Technical Officer of the Ministry of Finance
+- Technical Officer of the Ministry of the Economy

 #### Segment 3: Appointed Staff
-The Minister may appoint up to 2 staff of the Ministry of Finance to be part of the payments systems board.
+The Minister may appoint up to 2 staff of the Ministry of the Economy to be part of the payments systems board.

 ### Section 5: Management Structure